AhmedAbdulwasi/FinanceHelp/README.md

 FLASK Update: This is probably one of my biggest learning opportunities in Python since learning the language as I have learned more about Flask itself and its libraries such as SQLAlchemy, CORS, config, migrate and more.

 ## Languages and Technologies
-- Python
+- Backend
   - Flask
+  - SQLite
+- Technologies
-- Bash
+  - Git Bash
+  - VS Code

 <!--
 Note: If you are wondering what I got for this assignment, it's 100%.
 I love Python.